Anarchism in Panama: 1924–1930

 The Sindicato General de Trabajadores (General Workers' Union), a predominantly though not entirely anarcho-syndicalist organization, was founded in 1924.
 It became Panama's first centralized labor body and gained thousands of members.
 Some of its founders include Spaniards José María and Martín Blásques de Pedro, the Pole Sara Gratz, and the Peruvian Esteban M. Pavletich.
 Panamanian members include anarchists and Marxists such as Eliseo Echevez and Domingo Turner.

 Anarchists active on the fringes of the Federación Obrera, formed with the support of liberal president Belisario Porras, helped organize the 1925 Tenant Strike from September to October of that year.
-The tenants’ strike played a significant role in shaping Panama’s leftist and labor movements.
+The tenants’ strike played a significant role in shaping Panama's leftist and labor movements.

 While Black West Indian workers formed a large part of the workforce in Panama and lived in the poorer districts of Panama City and Colón, they were not heavily involved in the strike.
 This was due to longstanding divisions between West Indian and Hispanic workers, recent unsuccessful labor actions led by West Indians in the Canal Zone, and the fact that the Hispanic organizers of the strike did not prioritize gaining West Indian support.
 These factors created a longstanding rift between West Indians and the larger labor movement, contributing to persistent separation between national independence efforts and campaigns against racial discrimination in Panama.

+By the end of the 1920s, the influence of these anarchist networks began to decline, as political changes and the rise of mass politics and Communist parties shifted the landscape of radical organizing in the Americas.
 Eliseo Echevez and Domingo Turner became founders of the Partido Comunista, and Diógenes de la Rosa became the leader of the Partido Socialista in 1930.

+Anarchist print media in Panama

+Communication and organizing among anarchists was facilitated by Spanish-language zines, published locally, but most notably through the Havana-based weekly ¡Tierra!
+The newspaper El Unico, an anarchist publication, was launched in Colón by a group influenced by Stirner and Nietzschean ideas in 1911.